 1/2 cup sugar

-Normally I do not mix any fruits with apples but for the last few times I mixed in some cherries and that pie is SO DELICIOUS!!!!!!!!
+Normally I do not mix any fruits with apples but for the last few times I mixed in some cherries and that pie was really DELICIOUS!!!!!!!!

 In a measuring cup mix sugar, cinnamon, corn starch.